adiwg/mdBook/mdtranslator/README.md

 # mdTranslator

+## Overview
 The *mdTranslator* is the heart of the ISO Metadata Developer's Toolkit.
-The mdtranslator translates metadata content from any supported reader format into any fo the supported writer formats.
-The mdTranslator supports standard-to-standard translation by organizing all metadata content into its own [internal metadata content standard](../mdtranslator/internalObject.md).
-Each reader
+The *mdTranslator* translates metadata content from any supported reader format into any of the supported writer formats.
+The *mdTranslator* supports this standard-to-standard translation by organizing all metadata content into its own [internal metadata content standard](../mdtranslator/internalObject.md).
+Each reader them must write its metadata content into *mdTranslator's* internal data store so that any of the writers can read and write from this store.

+The following sections will describe the *mdTranslator* in greater detail